$46.29 Million in Sales Expected for Repligen Co. (RGEN) This Quarter

-Brokerages expect that Repligen Co.
-(NASDAQ:RGEN) will report sales of $46.29 million for the current fiscal quarter, according to Zacks.
-Four analysts have made estimates for Repligen’s earnings, with the lowest sales estimate coming in at $45.60 million and the highest estimate coming in at $47.90 million.
-Repligen posted sales of $32.46 million in the same quarter last year, which suggests a positive year-over-year growth rate of 42.6%.
-The company is scheduled to announce its next quarterly earnings results on Thursday, August 2nd.
+Brokerages expect Repligen Co.
+(NASDAQ:RGEN) to post sales of $46.29 million for the current fiscal quarter, Zacks Investment Research reports.
+Four analysts have made estimates for Repligen’s earnings.
+The lowest sales estimate is $45.60 million and the highest is $47.90 million.
+Repligen posted sales of $32.46 million in the same quarter last year, which suggests a positive year over year growth rate of 42.6%.
+The firm is expected to issue its next quarterly earnings results on Thursday, August 2nd.

-According to Zacks, analysts expect that Repligen will report full year sales of $185.41 million for the current year, with estimates ranging from $184.99 million to $186.66 million.
-For the next year, analysts anticipate that the firm will post sales of $211.19 million per share, with estimates ranging from $208.06 million to $215.00 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that cover Repligen.
+On average, analysts expect that Repligen will report full year sales of $185.41 million for the current fiscal year, with estimates ranging from $184.99 million to $186.66 million.
+For the next year, analysts anticipate that the company will report sales of $211.19 million per share, with estimates ranging from $208.06 million to $215.00 million.
+Zacks’ sales averages are a mean average based on a survey of research analysts that follow Repligen.

-Repligen (NASDAQ:RGEN) last released its quarterly earnings results on Tuesday, May 8th.
-The biotechnology company reported $0.17 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.15 by $0.02.
-The business had revenue of $44.80 million during the quarter, compared to analyst estimates of $43.88 million.
+Repligen (NASDAQ:RGEN) last posted its quarterly earnings results on Tuesday, May 8th.
+The biotechnology company reported $0.17 earnings per share for the quarter, topping the consensus estimate of $0.15 by $0.02.
+The business had revenue of $44.80 million during the quarter, compared to the consensus estimate of $43.88 million.
 Repligen had a net margin of 18.48% and a return on equity of 6.06%.
-The business’s revenue was up 46.4% on a year-over-year basis.
-During the same period last year, the business earned $0.15 EPS.
+The firm’s revenue for the quarter was up 46.4% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.15 earnings per share.

-A number of research firms recently weighed in on RGEN.
-Zacks Investment Research lowered shares of Repligen from a “buy” rating to a “hold” rating in a report on Saturday, May 26th.
-BidaskClub raised shares of Repligen from a “hold” rating to a “buy” rating in a report on Monday, May 14th.
-Finally, TheStreet raised shares of Repligen from a “c” rating to a “b-” rating in a report on Tuesday, March 13th.
-Two analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-The company currently has an average rating of “Buy” and an average price target of $44.88.
+Several analysts have weighed in on RGEN shares.
+TheStreet raised shares of Repligen from a “c” rating to a “b-” rating in a research note on Tuesday, March 13th.
+BidaskClub upgraded shares of Repligen from a “hold” rating to a “buy” rating in a research report on Monday, May 14th.
+Finally, Zacks Investment Research upgraded shares of Repligen from a “hold” rating to a “buy” rating and set a $42.00 price objective on the stock in a research report on Thursday, April 26th.
+Two analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+The company has an average rating of “Buy” and an average price target of $44.88.

-In other Repligen news, major shareholder Roy T. Eddleman sold 120,000 shares of the stock in a transaction on Wednesday, May 9th.
+In related news, major shareholder Roy T. Eddleman sold 120,000 shares of the business’s stock in a transaction dated Wednesday, May 9th.
 The shares were sold at an average price of $40.62, for a total transaction of $4,874,400.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Thomas F. Ryan, Jr. sold 4,696 shares of the stock in a transaction on Thursday, March 8th.
-The shares were sold at an average price of $36.16, for a total transaction of $169,807.36.
-Following the transaction, the director now owns 9,700 shares in the company, valued at $350,752.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Thomas F. Ryan, Jr. sold 1,932 shares of the business’s stock in a transaction dated Wednesday, June 6th.
+The shares were sold at an average price of $44.31, for a total transaction of $85,606.92.
+Following the transaction, the director now owns 7,354 shares in the company, valued at approximately $325,855.74.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 306,295 shares of company stock valued at $12,645,607.
-Company insiders own 1.40% of the company’s stock.
+Insiders sold 303,531 shares of company stock worth $12,561,406 in the last 90 days.
+Corporate insiders own 1.40% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Victory Capital Management Inc. boosted its stake in Repligen by 38.9% during the 1st quarter.
-Victory Capital Management Inc. now owns 5,755 shares of the biotechnology company’s stock valued at $208,000 after acquiring an additional 1,612 shares during the last quarter.
-Budros Ruhlin & Roe Inc. bought a new position in Repligen during the 1st quarter valued at $220,000.
-Bayesian Capital Management LP bought a new position in Repligen during the 1st quarter valued at $228,000.
-Profund Advisors LLC boosted its stake in Repligen by 29.2% during the 1st quarter.
-Profund Advisors LLC now owns 7,174 shares of the biotechnology company’s stock valued at $260,000 after acquiring an additional 1,620 shares during the last quarter.
-Finally, Xact Kapitalforvaltning AB bought a new position in Repligen during the 1st quarter valued at $269,000.
-Hedge funds and other institutional investors own 88.22% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
+BlackRock Inc. increased its position in shares of Repligen by 1.6% during the fourth quarter.
+BlackRock Inc. now owns 5,360,343 shares of the biotechnology company’s stock valued at $194,473,000 after buying an additional 81,858 shares during the period.
+TimesSquare Capital Management LLC increased its position in shares of Repligen by 8.5% during the fourth quarter.
+TimesSquare Capital Management LLC now owns 2,511,120 shares of the biotechnology company’s stock valued at $91,103,000 after buying an additional 196,900 shares during the period.
+OppenheimerFunds Inc. increased its position in shares of Repligen by 18.5% during the first quarter.
+OppenheimerFunds Inc. now owns 1,989,639 shares of the biotechnology company’s stock valued at $71,985,000 after buying an additional 310,164 shares during the period.
+William Blair Investment Management LLC increased its position in shares of Repligen by 70.1% during the fourth quarter.
+William Blair Investment Management LLC now owns 1,802,569 shares of the biotechnology company’s stock valued at $65,397,000 after buying an additional 742,634 shares during the period.
+Finally, Dimensional Fund Advisors LP increased its position in shares of Repligen by 10.8% during the first quarter.
+Dimensional Fund Advisors LP now owns 1,013,331 shares of the biotechnology company’s stock valued at $36,662,000 after buying an additional 98,864 shares during the period.
+Institutional investors own 87.49% of the company’s stock.

 Repligen Corporation, a bioprocessing company, focuses on the development, manufacture, and commercialization of products used to enhance the interconnected phases of the biological drug manufacturing process worldwide.
 It manufactures and supplies Protein A ligands to life sciences companies, which are the binding components of Protein A affinity resins for use in the downstream purification of monoclonal antibodies; and growth factor products used to supplement cell culture media to increase cell growth and productivity in a bioreactor.